CHI-CityTech/QuantumMusic/InitialProposal.md

 The human appreciation of music arises from the interplay between the recognition of patterns and their artful disruption.
 A predictable pattern provides a sense of stability and familiarity, while the unexpected breaking or transformation of a pattern introduces surprise and emotional engagement[^1].
 For instance:
 - A listener might anticipate a cadence but instead encounter an unexpected modulation.
 - A rhythmic groove may suddenly shift to a different meter, invigorating the flow of the piece.
+- In fig 1. above, one sees how the rhythmic motive is identical in measures 1 and 2, then drops the sixteenth note in measure 3 instead of continuing with the pattern.

 This balance of expectation and surprise is universal, though its specifics vary greatly across cultural traditions.